ava-labs/avalanche-docs/docs/dapps/launch-your-ethereum-dapp.md

 ### Measuring Time

-Avalanche does not use the same pricing mechanism as Ethereum does.
-Ethereum uses its consistent block times along with the gas per block as the indicator to set the BaseFee.

-Instead, Avalanche supports asynchronous block issuance.
-Block production targets a rate of every 2 seconds.
+Avalanche does not use the same mechanism to measure time as Ethereum which uses consistent block times.
+Instead, Avalanche supports asynchronous block issuance. block production targets a rate of every 2 seconds.
 If there is sufficient demand, a block can be produced earlier.
 If there is no demand, a block will not be produced until there are transactions for the network to process.

-Avalanche uses the amount of gas used over time to calculate the modifications to the [BaseFee](https://medium.com/nethermind-eth/the-manipulation-of-the-basefee-in-the-context-of-eip-1559-4b082898271c).
-If there are enough transactions that are willing to subsidize the cost of producing a block earlier, then it can generate another block.

-Essentially, while there is still space in the blocks being issued, there is no space in the time window they were issued in.
+Because of that, you should not measure the passage of time by the number of blocks that are produced.
+The results will not be accurate, and your contract may be manipulated by third parties.

+Instead of block rate, you should measure time simply by reading the timestamp attribute of the produced blocks.
+Timestamps are guaranteed to be monotonically increasing and to be within 30 seconds of the real time.

 ### Finality